gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_025_runway_prompt.md

-# Scene 25 – Runway Prompt
+# Scene 025 – Runway Prompt
 **Title:** Anonymous Tip

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Scene Number:** 25
 **Setting:** London Metropolitan Police Call Center, Night
 **Style:** Moody, restrained, tense procedural